By the end of third grade, your child should be able to do the following tasks in each area.

 - Summarize a story.

-- Explain what she learned in school.
+- Explain what they learned in school.

 - Understand phonics, or how sounds and words go together.